obmarg/cynic/cynic-book/src/derives/query-fragments.md

 other field directives can also be used, provided they don't require special support from the client.

+### Field Naming

+It's a common GraphQL convention for fields to be named in `camelCase`.
+To handle this smoothly, Cynic matches rust fields up to their equivalent `camelCase` GraphQL fields.
+This behaviour can be disabled by specifying a `rename_all = "None"` attribute, or customised via alternative `rename_all` values or individual `rename` attributes on the fields.

 #### Struct Attributes

 A QueryFragment can be configured with several attributes on the struct itself: